-ABSTRACT.
-We prove Strichartz estimates for two dimensional Maxwell equations with diagonal Lipschitz permittivity of special structure.
-These estimates have no loss in regularity that occurs in general for C^1 -coefficients.
-In particular, in the charge free case we recover Strichartz estimates of wave equations with C^2 -coefficients in two dimensions up to endpoints.
+Abstract.
+We prove Strichartz estimates for the two dimensional Maxwell equations with diagonal Lipschitz permittivity of special structure.
+The estimates have no loss in regularity that occurs in general for C^1 -coefficients.
+In the charge-free case, we recover Strichartz estimates local-in-time for Euclidean wave equations in two dimensions up to endpoints.